Tests for epilepsy

 EEG ambulatory monitoring

-This allows the EEG to be recorded over a much longer period than a routine EEG – for several days if need be – and in a normal setting.
-This greatly increases the chances of finding abnormalities.
-It is also more likely to actually record the EEG during an event, particularly and this may allow doctors to decide whether the events are seizures or not.
-The recording may also give a very clear picture of any patterns and how often they are occurring.
+Ambulatory EEG allows EEG to be recorded over a much longer period – for several days if need be – and in a home setting.
+This increases the chances of finding abnormalities.
+It is also more likely to record an event, which may allow doctors to decide whether the events are seizures or not.
+The recording may also give a clear picture of any patterns and how often they are occurring.

 It is a very useful and cost effective tool to help in the diagnosis of epilepsy or other events.